-Program-Specific Assistant Professor Jordi Cravioto Caballero Generation and Application of New Quantum Radiation Generation and application of new quantum radiations from relativistic electron beams have been studied.
-Free electron laser, which is generated by a high brightness electron beam from accelerator, is considered as one of new generation radiation sources.
-FEL is tunable laser with a high power.
-We have developed a thermionic cathode RF gun with our original RF control system to generate mid-infrared FEL with compact accelerator system.
-In 2008 we succeeded in FEL power saturation at $13.6 \,\mu$ m in wavelength and recently achieved the world record in the FEL extraction efficiency.
-Now the FEL can provide the intense laser light in the wavelength region from 3.4 to 26 μm.
-As application researches, we promote the mode-selective phonon excitation experiment to study on wide-gap semiconductors in cooperation with in-house users as well as outside users.
-Generation and application of Laser-Compton Gamma-ray beam has been studied for the nuclear safeguard.
-A short period undulator consists of bulk high Tc superconducting magnet and table- top THz coherent radiation have been studied.
+Generation and Application of New Quantum Radiation

+Generation and application of new quantum radiations from relativistic electron beams have been studied.
+Free electron laser, which is generated by a high brightness electron beam from an accelerator, is a tunable laser with high power.
+We have developed a thermionic cathode RF gun with our original RF control system to generate mid-infrared FEL with a compact accelerator system.
+In 2008 we succeeded in FEL power saturation at 13.6 μ m in wavelength and now the FEL can provide the intense laser light in the wavelength region from 3.4 to 26 μm.
+As application researchers, we promote the mode-selective phonon excitation experiment to study wide-gap semiconductors in cooperation with in-house users as well as outside users.
+Generation and application of Laser-Compton Gamma-ray beam have been studied for the nuclear safeguard and security technology.
+A short period undulator consisting of bulk high To superconducting magnet and table- top THz coherent radiation have been studied.
 We promote international collaboration research on renewable energy implementation in ASEAN as well.

-Principle of FEL Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high brightness electron beam which interacts with electro-magnetic field.
+Principle of FEL

+Generation of Free Electron Laser (FEL) is based on the microbunching phenomenon driven by a high brightness electron beam which interacts with electro-magnetic field.

-Wavelength Tunability of KU-FEL This graph shows the wavelength tenability of KU-FEL.
-We can freely change the FEL wavelength from 3.4 to $26 \,\mu$ m by changing the electron beam energy from 36 to 20 MeV.
+Wavelength Tunability of KU-FEL

+This graph shows the wavelength tenability of KU-FEL.
+We can freely change the FEL wavelength from 3.4 to $26 \,\mu\text{m}$ by changing the electron beam energy from 36 to 20 MeV.
 The spectral width of the FEL is around 1-3 percent in FWHM.

 Isotope CT by using Laser-Compton Gamma-ray beam Isotope mapping by using Laser-Compton Gamma-ray beam generated in collision of electron beam and laser has been developed to apply nuclear safeguard.

-Advanced Atomic Energy Research Section We design and develop the zero-emission energy system powered by fusion, from its generation to utilization, and analyze it from environment, socioeconomics, and sustainability aspects.
+Advanced Atomic Energy Research Section

+We design and develop the zero-emission energy system powered by fusion, from its generation to utilization, and analyze it from environment, socioeconomics, and sustainability aspects.